#BlogHop4Writers: Carrots as Characters?

 Yep, that's me!

-8 thoughts on “#BlogHop4Writers: Carrots as Characters?
+8 responses to “#BlogHop4Writers: Carrots as Characters?”

 1. I like leaving things to the imagination, too, which is why I hate love scenes with every lunge, plunge and groan described.
 I’ve been there, done that, so I like to apply my own images and noises. *lol* Good post.